Web site: Skillinge.net

 Here you can read about my struggle to gain compensation.
 Click on house.

-We have leased an all electric car.
+We leased an all electric car for two years.
+It has now been returned.
 You can read of our experiences here.

 Here you can see some photographs from my travels that I have exhibited in the past.